 The significant increase in total GFA sold was primarily attributable to the increase in properties completed and delivered in 2009 along with the overall increase in the scale of our operations.
-The recognized average selling price was relatively low in 2009 primarily because (i) most of the property sales revenue recognized in 2009 was attributable to sales contracts entered into in 2008 and the first quarter of 2009, when the PRC property market and accordingly, property prices, were adversely affected by the global economic slowdown; while a significant portion of the property sales revenue recognized in 2008 was attributable to sales contracts entered into in 2007 when the PRC property market was in a generally stronger condition, (ii) the proportion of GFA sold in 2009 attributable to apartments, which generally have lower selling prices than low-density units, increased as compared to 2008, (iii) the proportion of GFA sold in 2009 attributable to our projects outside Guangdong Province, where the property prices are generally lower than in Guangdong Province, increased as compared to 2008.
+The recognized average selling price was relatively low in 2009 primarily because (i) most of the property sales revenue recognized in 2009 was attributable to sales contracts entered into in 2008 and the first quarter of 2009, when the PRC property market and accordingly, property prices, were adversely affected by the global economic slowdown; while a significant portion of the property sales revenue recognized in 2008 was attributable to sales contracts entered into in 2007 when the PRC property market was in a generally stronger condition, (ii) the proportion of GFA sold in 2009 attributable to apartments, which generally have lower selling prices than low-density units, increased as compared to 2008, (iii) the proportion of GFA sold in 2009 attributable to "bare shell" properties, which generally have lower selling prices than decorated properties, increased as compared to 2008, and (iv) the proportion of GFA sold in 2009 attributable to our projects outside Guangdong Province, where the property prices are generally lower than in Guangdong Province, increased as compared to 2008.